aleen42/PersonalWiki/Programming/JavaScript/object/object.md

 ## Object [Back](./../JavaScript.md)

 Object is another basic data structure used for describing an object in my real life.
-Each object in JavaScript can has its attributes, methods, or anything else.
-Even if an object can be described as a sufficient complicated things, objects can be simplified as a collection of key-value pairs.
+Each object in JavaScript has its attributes, methods, or anything else.
+Even if an object can be described as a sufficient complicated thing, objects can be simplified as a collection of key-value pairs.

 ### 1. Initialization